|This is an unofficial version.

 (a) notifying the occupant, owner, or agent of the owner; and

-(b) obtaining the approval of the mayor or reeve of the municipality, or the chairman of the Weed Control Board, in which the land is situated.
+(b) obtaining the approval of the mayor or reeve of the municipality, or the chair of the Weed Control Board, in which the land is situated.

-22 For the purpose of performing his duties and exercising the powers under this Act, every noxious weeds inspector or sub-inspector or every person charged with the enforcement of this Act, may, without the consent of the owner or occupant and without being subject to any action for trespass or damages for any action taken in this section
+For the purpose of performing his or her duties and exercising the powers under this Act, every noxious weeds inspector or sub-inspector or every person charged with the enforcement of this Act, may, without the consent of the owner or occupant and without being subject to any action for trespass or damages for any action taken under this section,

 (a) enter upon and inspect any land, construction work, earthwork or premises, other than a dwelling house;